Click to jump to the relevant section.

 Section A. MAINTENANCE OF ASSOCIATION RECORDS

-(1) Minutes of all meetings of officers and members, indicating the time and place of holding such meeting, whether regular or special, indicating, how called, the notice given, and the names of those present and the proceedings thereof;
+(1) Minutes of all meetings of officers and members, indicating the time and place of holding such meeting, whether regular or special, indicating, how called, the notice given, and the names of those present and the proceedings thereof.

-(2) Adequate and correct books and records of accounts;
+(2) Adequate and correct books and records of accounts.

-(4) A copy of the association’s Articles of Incorporation and Bylaws as amended to date.
+(4) A copy of the Association’s Articles of Incorporation and Bylaws as amended to date.

 Section B. ASSOCIATION SEAL

 The Executive Committee and the Membership may adopt, use, and at will alter, a corporate seal.
-Such seal shall be kept at the principal office of the association or at such other place as the Executive Committee may determine.
+Such seal shall be kept at the principal office of the Association or at such other place as the Executive Committee may determine.

 Section C. MEMBERS’ INSPECTION RIGHTS

-Each and every member shall have the following inspection rights, for purposes reasonably related to such person’s interest as a member:
+Each and every member shall have the following inspection rights, for purposes related to such person’s interest as a member:

-(1) To obtain from the association, upon written demand on, and payment of a charge to, the association, a list of the names, address and voting rights of those members entitled to vote for the election of officers as of the most recent record date.
+(1) To obtain from the Association, upon written demand on, and payment of a charge to, the Association, a list of the names, address and voting rights of those members entitled to vote for the election of officers as of the most recent record date.
 The demand shall state the purpose for which the list is requested.

-(2) To inspect at any reasonable time books, records, or minutes of proceeding of the members or of the Executive Committee or committees of the association, upon written demand to the association by a member, for a purpose reasonably related to such person’s interests as a member.
+(2) To inspect at any reasonable time, books, records, or minutes of proceeding of the members or of the Executive Committee or committees of the Association, upon written demand to the Association by a member, for a purpose reasonably related to such person’s interests as a member.

-(3) Members shall have such other right to inspect the books, records, and properties of this association as may be required under the Articles of Incorporation, other provisions of these Bylaws, and provisions of law.
+(3) Members shall have any other right to inspect the books, records, and properties of this association as may be required under the Articles of Incorporation, other provisions of these Bylaws, and provisions of law.

 Article XV - Construction and Terms

+If there is any conflict between the provision of these By-laws and the Articles of Incorporation of this association, the provisions of the Articles of Incorporation shall govern.
+Should any of the provisions or portions of these Bylaws be held unenforceable or invalid for any reason, the remaining provisions and portions of these Bylaws shall be unaffected by such holding.
 All references in the Bylaws to a section or sections of the Internal Revenue Code (IRC) shall be to such sections of the IRC of 1986 as amended from time to time, or corresponding provisions of any future federal tax code.

 Article XVI - Members